 An Estate is the net worth of a person at any point in time alive or dead.
 Your Real Estate, Investments, Savings Accounts, Personal Property and Business Interests.

-On the other hand as per described by the Bureau of Internal Revenue (BIR), Estate Tax is a tax on the right of the deceased person to transmit his/her estate to his/her lawful heirs and beneficiaries at the time of death and on certain transfers, which are made by law as equivalent to testamentary disposition.
-It is not a tax on property.
+On the other hand, as described by the Bureau of Internal Revenue (BIR), Estate Tax is a tax on the right of the deceased person to transmit his/her estate to his/her lawful heirs and beneficiaries at the time of death and on certain transfers, which are made by law as equivalent to testamentary disposition.
+It is not a property tax.
 It is a tax imposed on the privilege of transmitting property upon the death of the owner.
 The Estate Tax is based on the laws in force at the time of death notwithstanding the postponement of the actual possession or enjoyment of the estate by the beneficiary.
-Estate tax is calculated by first determining the value of the deceased’s net estate or net value.
+An estate tax is calculated by first determining the value of the deceased’s net estate or net value.

 Net Estate/Value = Gross Estate/Value – Deductions

-In layman's term, it is the tax paid in order to transfer your cash, bank accounts, investments, collectible items, personal possessions, and real property to your family or beneficiary.
+In layman's terms, it is the tax paid to transfer your cash, bank accounts, investments, collectible items, personal possessions, and real property to your family or beneficiary.

 Here's the table Tax Rates from the Bureau of Internal Revenue (BIR)